How can students compare (and appeal) college financial aid award letters?

-What is a financial aid offer letter?
+What is a financial aid award letter?

 After you complete and submit your Free Application for Federal Student Aid (FAFSA) form, you will receive a Student Aid Report (SAR).
 Each school you applied to will use your SAR to evaluate your eligibility to receive financial assistance.
-Then, you will get a financial aid offer letter from the school.
+Then, you will get a financial aid award letter from the school.
 It is usually included with the admission acceptance letter.

-The financial aid offer letter outlines the total price of attending that college or university and the various sources of funding you could access to pay for it.
+This document outlines the total price of attending that college or university and the various sources of funding you could access to pay for it.
 Those sources could include things like scholarships, grants, a work-study program, and student loan offers.

 Read the letter carefully.
 Pay close attention to which aid is from scholarships or grants versus student loans, because you will need to pay back student loans after you graduate.